TonDSchul/NeuroMod-Electrophysiological-Data-Analysis-User-Interface/NeuroMod Matlab Version/Modules/3. Main Plot Analysis Module/Live Spike Rate/Functions/README.txt

 % case user wants to export them
 % 17.
 PlotAppearance: structure holding information about plot appearances
 % the user can select
+% 18.
+SpikeData: struc with field: Indicies with spike times in current
+% window and SpikePositions with depth channel information
+% 19.
+CoupleTimetoMainWindow: 1 or 0 whether time to analyse is coupled to
+% the main window

 % Output:
 % 1.
 CurrentPlotData: structure in which analysis results are saved in